flancia-coop/doc.anagora.org/tools-for-thinking.md

 * lots of copies to keep stuff safe (content addressing)

 Layering onto [[ipfs]]:
-* human friendly names for ipfs hashtags: @sphere/
+* human friendly names for ipfs hashtags: @sphere/path
+    * @sphere is your username, derefernces into a public key
+    * paths point to memos:
+        * ipfs meta envelopes
+        * gene
 * versioning
 * signing with UCAN-authorized key